umcu7tcoillab/Driverboard/README.md

 - Switches relatively high current DC signals for PIN-diode switching.
 - Reports coil malfunctions to the scanner system.
 Special care has been taken to ensure this malfunction check is as robust as possible.
 - Stable reference voltages, which are used to help facilitate remote PIN-diode malfunction checks using window comparators on external boards.
+- Switches bewteen +12V and -5V (provided externally).
-- Two outputs: Detune and TR-switch voltages
+- Two outputs: Detune and TR-switch
 - 4A maximum current on the -5V per output.
+- 15-850ns switching time.
+(12V switching is slower due to current limiting)

 The design and subsequent drawing has been done in Kicad 5.1.5.